-NED language expressions have a C-like syntax, with some variations on operator names (see ^, #, ##).
+NED language expressions have a C-like syntax, with some variations on operator names (see , #, ##).
 Expressions may refer to module parameters, loop variables (inside connection for loops), gate vector and module vector sizes, and other attributes of the model.
 Expressions can use built-in and user-defined functions as well.
+There is a JSON-like notation for defining arrays and (dictionary-like) objects.

-NOTE: New NED functions can be defined in C++; see section 7.11.
+NOTE: New NED functions can be defined in C++; see section 7.12.